 Hala

-Based on Hawaiʻi island, this project brings together different knowledges and practices (including those from Native Hawaiians, natural resource managers, university researchers from different disciplines, artists and curators) to co-learn, research, explore and create projects around climate resilience, and the cultural, economic, social, and ecological regenerative potential of hala (Pandanus tectorius).
-This project involves a consortium of organizations coordinated by the Enlivened Cooperative, including: the University of Hawai’i; The Kohala Center; and Kū-A-Kanaka.
+Based on Hawaiʻi island, this project brings together different knowledges and practices (including those from Native Hawaiians, weavers, natural resource managers, university researchers from different disciplines, artists and curators) to co-learn, research, explore and create projects around climate resilience, and the cultural, economic, social, and ecological regenerative potential of hala (Pandanus tectorius).
+This project involves a consortium of organizations coordinated by the Enlivened Cooperative, including: the University of Hawai’i; The Kohala Center; and Kū-A-Kanaka and a number of community members that included weavers and land stewards.
 The project started in October 2023 and is being funded by the US Geological Survey’s Pacific Island Climate Adaptation Science Center (USGS/PI-CASC).
 The envisioned results are co-created research, conservation and education projects, and art/communication outputs that coalesce from the encounter of scientists, researchers, natural and cultural resource managers, cultural practitioners, educators, students and artists who have a stake in hala.
 One key output of the project is an exhibition of pieces created by project participants to be exhibited at the Wailoa Gallery in Hilo, Hawaiʻi Island in May 2025.
 Additional funds for the exhibition have been provided by the Craft Research Council and the Hawaiʻi Council for the Humanities.
-The Enlivened Cooperative has emerged partially out of the ongoing work of the Ecoversities Alliance, which has been active since 2015 and which came to fruition as a strategic response to the inability of current higher education models to adequately respond to our planetary crises.